 Real Estate Agent Commissions Pay For Which Services?

 This could be one of the most overlooked details in a real estate listing agreement.
 Agents seldom identify all the specific services they will provide during a listing, though many of the better ones do so consistently in the body of the listing agreement or in an attached marketing plan.
-Variables could include staging, minor repairs, painting, print advertising, professional photography, aerial photography, video/virtual tour, special promotions and out-of-area advertising.
-Several of those costs are commonly charged to the seller in addition to the sales commission.
+Variables could include staging, minor repairs, painting, print advertising, Internet advertising, professional photography, aerial photography, video/virtual tour, special promotions and out-of-area advertising.
+Some of those costs may be charged to the seller as a cost in addition to the sales commission.
 Some brokers provide all those services and more for only the commission.

 Must Real Estate Agent Commissions Always Be Paid Through Escrow?